telerik/winforms-docs/richtexteditor/features/repeat-table-header-row.md

 ---
 title: Repeat Table Header Row
-page_title: Repeat Table Header Row | RadRichtextEditor
+page_title: Repeat Table Header Row | RadRichTextEditor
 description: Header row repetition means that the header row(s) of a table will repeat at the top of each page on which the table spans.
 slug: radrichtextbox-features-repeat-table-header-row
 tags: table, header, row, repeat